 Virus and Spyware Removal

-The HelpDesk also provides diagnostic services on your computer.
-If you have any other problems with your computer that are not virus or spyware related, bring your computer to the HelpDesk for a diagnosis.
+The HelpDesk provides diagnostic services on your computer.
+If you have any problems with your computer that are not virus or spyware related, bring your computer to the HelpDesk for a diagnosis.
 We will try and fix your computer as best as possible and if we cannot fix it we will offer suggestions and places you can bring your computer for repairs close to campus.

-Please note that at this time, CIT does not offer services for reinstalling operating systems.
+Please note that CIT does not offer services for reinstalling operating systems.
 We are not able to provide the necessary discs and/or licensing.
 If you need to reinstall your operating system, please refer to the directions from your computer's manufacturer.
 This is typically a straight forward process that does not require technical expertise.

-If you would like CIT to attempt to recover files off of a damaged or corrupt hard drive, you must provide a functional external drive (in FAT32/MS-DOS format) with enough space on it for files to be copied.
+If you would like CIT to attempt to recover files off of a damaged or corrupt hard drive, you must provide a functional external drive (in proper format) with enough space on it for files to be copied.